 1 – Identify Investors in Similar Companies

-For a given raise, the most logical starting point is to identify investors that have invested in similar companies.
+A recommended starting point is to identify investors that have invested in similar companies.
+These investors are often the “most likely” partners (given the empirical evidence around their prior investment activity in similar companies).
 This is best achieved by using Metal’s “Company Search” module that allows users to:

 1